 - The AOTC is only available for four tax years per student.

 - It only applies to the first four years of post-secondary education before the end of the tax year.

-- Eligible students must be taking classes at least half-time for at least one academic period, and in a degree or certificate program.
+- Eligible students must take classes at least half-time for at least one academic period and in a degree or certificate program.

 - No felony drug convictions.

 Qualified expenses at an eligible institution for the AOTC include: